 How it works

 Unlike most Google Ads campaigns, you don't design individual ads for App campaigns.
 Instead, we'll use your ad text ideas and assets, including assets from your app's store listing, to design a variety of ads across several formats and networks.
-To get started, you'll need to provide some text, a starting bid and budget, and let us know the languages and locations for your ads.
+To get started, all you need to do is provide some text, a starting bid and budget, and let us know the languages and locations for your ads.
 We also strongly recommend that you provide at least one landscape image, one portrait video, one landscape video and, where relevant, HTML5 assets.
 Our systems will test different asset combinations and serve ads that are performing the best more often, with no extra work needed from you.

 To help you get the best value from each download, Google Ads also automates targeting and bidding.
 You can optimise your campaign targeting to focus on finding valuable users based on actions that you care about, like in-app conversions.

 App ads are generated on the fly by our system.
 To build your ads, Google Ads may combine text, image, video or HTML5 assets that you upload, or assets from your app's listing in the relevant app store.
 The system rotates your ads and adjusts bids automatically to get the most downloads for your app that meet your optimisation objective, whether that objective is installs, app conversions or target return on ad spend (tROAS).
 For example, if one line of text is performing better than another, the system will 'learn' to show the better text more often.
-Learn more About ads in App campaigns.
+Learn more about assets and ads in App campaigns

 Where your ads can appear